vinay4appsentinels/dast_flow_doc/readme.md

 ## 2. Dast Test Initiation:

 * Sends a POST request to the Dast API initiate Dast Test with all the reqired test test suites and other configurations.

 * The Dast API initiates the Dast test based on the provided configuration.

 ## 3. Dast Test Monitoring:

 * Use the check dast status api to retrieve the status of the Dast test.
 * Poll the API at regular intervals until the test finishes.

+## 4. Dast Start Report preperation
+* Initiate the report preperation
+* Check the status of report preperation

 ## 4. Report Download and Artifact Creation: